 Say you are the patient who has requested and received drugs from your doctor to commit suicide.

 If you do decide to end your life with the lethal drugs that are now sitting, unattended, in your medicine cabinet.
 What are they?
 Death with Dignity explains,

 “None of the medical aid-in-dying laws tell your physician exactly what prescription to give you, but all medications under these laws require the attending physician’s prescription.
 It is up to the physician to determine the prescription.”

 What can go wrong?

-According to doctors, the symptoms of acute barbiturate poisoning are: face reddened, then ashy pale, then blue; seizures may occur; respiratory failure with slowed breathing; loss of cough reflex, fluid collects in throat, gurgling with breathing; coma; and of course, death.
+According to doctors, symptoms are: face reddened, then ashy pale, then blue; seizures may occur; respiratory failure with slowed breathing; loss of cough reflex, fluid collects in throat, gurgling with breathing; coma; and of course, death.

 Since it is our body’s natural reaction to vomit when overdose or poisoning occurs, it is even recommended that patients take an antiemetic to suppress the urge to vomit the lethal dose.

 But these are only symptoms.
 These are expected.